 - Breach: B was harmed or injured when A breached the duty

-- Causation: Because A's breach caused B harm, B was damaged in his person or property.
+- Causation: Because A's breach caused B harm, B was damaged in his person or property

 - Foreseeable Damages: Damages to B must be predictable, inevitable, and unavoidable.
 If a jury finds it is foreseeable that a twelve-mile per hour rear-end car accident would cause B whiplash, it is said to be "foreseeable damages."
 But let's say that the hit to the rear of B's car was two miles per hour.
-In such a case, B's damages for whiplash are neither foreseeable nor certain in a general sense, unless the eggshell skull rule applies.
+In such a case, B's damages for whiplash are neither foreseeable nor unavoidable in a general sense unless the eggshell skull rule applies.
 But let's throw a curveball into the above example.
-Let's say B placed himself in danger by slamming on his leading vehicle's brakes, B's damages may have been partially or wholly avoidable.
+Let's say B placed himself in danger by slamming on his leading vehicle's brakes; B's damages may have been partially or wholly avoidable.

 So, in a nutshell, this is what most lawyers think of when they think about a personal injury.
-And this is basically what they teach us lawyers about personal injury, and probably one reason why we come off like vultures.
-After all, the dehumanizing of personal things losing a child, or being forced to use a gun in self-defense, into case briefs can create a culture of insensitive office drones and cynical jurists.
+And this is basically what they teach us lawyers about personal injury, and probably one reason we come off like vultures.
+After all, the dehumanizing of unique things losing a child, or being forced to use a gun in self-defense, into case briefs can create a culture of insensitive office drones and cynical jurists.

 And knowing that, I assumed these "personal" injury lawyers would be far more empathetic to the plight of people who recently lost a loved one in a car crash, for example.
 But I was way wrong.
 I found the exact opposite was true.
 I discovered that the lawyers with a more military background were far more concerned about concepts of dealing with personal loss and personal honor.